blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/jenkinsplugin/downloadingandinstalling.md

    1. Alternatively, you can force Jenkins to check for plugin updates by clicking **Check now** on the **Updates** tab.
 1. If there are updates, select the one you want, and click **Download now and install after restart**.

-## Migrating from previous plugin versions
+## Migrating from plugin version 1.5.0
 If you have already configured [solution_name] for Jenkins across a number of jobs, Synopsys provides a script to make the process easier.
 The script automatically migrates the [solution_name] for Jenkins post-build step in your FreeStyle jobs from the version 1.5.0 format to the new 2.0.x format.
 Run the script by copying and pasting it into the Jenkins Script Console, then clicking **Run**.
 For more information, refer to [Jenkins console scripting](https://wiki.jenkins.io/display/JENKINS/Jenkins+Script+Console).